R4yL-dev/homelabV0/README.md

 ![Miniforum MS-01 illustration](assets/miniforum_ms_01.png)
 My 2 servers are identical.
-They are [Miniforum MS-01](https://store.minisforum.com/products/minisforum-ms-01) and have the following specs :
+They are [Miniforum MS-01](https://store.minisforum.com/products/minisforum-ms-01) and have the following specs:

 | Part       | Number | Description                                    |
 | ---------- | ------ | ---------------------------------------------- |